 Yes, as long as the main or lead applicant is responsible for project and financial management and will be responsible and accountable for grant resources.

-What is the AmplifyChange policy on grantees sub-granting and sub-contracting?
+What is the AmplifyChange policy on grantees sub-granting and on-granting?

 AmplifyChange does not permit sub-granting or on-granting.

 However we do support sub-contracting.

 To sub-contract, budgeted costs can be shared amongst coalition members as long as they are clearly detailed in the project proposal and budget.

 In the case of consortia, the recipient organisation of AmplifyChange funding, the ‘Grantee’, is solely accountable for the use of grant funds and must be able to report on the entire funding amount spent within the consortia.
 The funds allocated to consortium members must be detailed by line item in the project budget, and reported on by the ‘Grantee’ in financial reports.

 Grantees should outline how they intend to manage funding allocations during the contract negotiation phase, this may involve detailing all Downstream Partners, sharing results of due diligence assessments, contracting consortium members, and establishing memorandums of understanding with consortiums who receive funding.

 During a grant – if a Grantee wants to put in place a sub-contract arrangement which was not identified in the budget the following applies: